hypriot/blog/content/crew.md

 {{% profile name="Mathias Renner"
             summary="Information systems enthusiast by day and work-a-frolic by night." image="/images/mathias_200px_bw_round.jpg"
             description="I consider myself a workafrolic since I enjoy working with lots of different IT topics.
-I worked as Linux administrator, tester, developer and founded two small startups.
+I worked as Linux administrator, tester, developer, consultant and founded two small startups.
 I excessively use free software and follow DIY as often as possible because if you do it yourself you know how it works.
 Today, I apply IT in the renewable energy sector.
 See more at www.mathias-renner.com" %}}

 {{% profile name="Andreas Eiermann"
             summary="student of information systems by day and tinkerer by night."